frequency-design/awards/README.md

    A: I will make each image load with a blur effect and create an animated mouse hover state.

 5) Given more time what would you further improve?
-   A: It would have contained all the correct images and been more responsive.
+   A: It would have contained all the correct award images and been more responsive.